-I like it when in DJ set artist transfers energy by changing rhythms.
-If they’re playing a breakbeat set, delivering in a four on the floor track can increase the energy.
-As there are double as many emphasized kicks, it looks like it’s more potent while being the same BPM.
+I like it when in a DJ set artist transfers energy by changing rhythms.
+If they’re playing a breakbeat set, delivering a four-on-the-floor track can increase the energy.
+As there are twice as many emphasized kicks, it looks like it’s more potent while having the same BPM.

-Likewise, if DJ’s playing a house or techno set, a tune with many toms or a more bassline rhythm can transform the energy and draw the crowd’s awareness back to the beat and rhythm.
+Likewise, if a DJ is playing a house or techno set, a tune with many toms or a more bassline rhythm can transform the energy and draw the crowd’s awareness back to the beat and rhythm.